Declarations¶

 Abstract functions model arbitrary functions over which no assumptions are made, apart from the fact that they are deterministic and polynomial-time computable.
 In other words, their implementation cannot depend on the random tapes, but it may still depend on the security parameter \(\eta\).
 If needed, their behaviour can be restricted further through axioms.

-- Declaration abstract fun_id [tvar_params]? : type¶
+fun_id::=ident | (infix_op)- Declaration abstract fun_id [tvar_params]? : type¶

 Declares a deterministic and polynomial-time computable abstract function of type

-.The function can be polymorphic through the optional
+typeand namedfun_id.The function can be polymorphic through the optional

-type variable parameters.
+tvar_paramstype variable parameters.

 An abstract function must be used in prefix notation if its name is an

-, and in infix notation if its name is an
+ident, and in infix notation if its name is an

-(note the parentheses around (infix_op)
+infix_op (note the parentheses around (infix_op) in the

 declaration).